Prashannakumar/SignalsChat/README.md

  Use effect() for tab syncing or notifications

-📚 License
+### 📚 License
 This project is for personal learning and experimentation.
 No commercial use intended.

-🙋‍♂️ Author
+### 🙋‍♂️ Author
-Built by Prashanna as a Signals practice app.
+Built by 'https://github.com/Prashannakumar/' as a Signals practice app.

 Feel free to fork and experiment!